Dreambackie/Calculator/README.md

 # Calculator
-A simple calculator on the web to add, subtract, multiply and divide.
+A simple Calculator on the web that:
+ - Add
+ - Subtract
+ - Multiply
+ - Divide
+two or more numbers
+### Technologies:
+HTML, CSS, JS

+#### Linkedin:
+www.linkedin.com/in/ayesha-tabassum-b67925266